Praxis test prep: What are Praxis tests and how can you prepare?

 While getting on the other side of Praxis exams may seem daunting, it’s really just a matter of breaking the process down into doable steps.
 In fact, the path to Praxis success — research, study and test — dovetails nicely with education itself.

-If you need more information about how to plan or pay for Praxis exams, ETS offers testing accommodations and even financial support if you qualify.
-For information on education degree programs offered at University of Phoenix, visit phoenix.edu/online-education-degrees.html.
+If you need more information about how to plan or pay for Praxis exams, ETS offers testing accommodations opens in new window and even financial support opens in new window if you qualify.
+For information on education degree programs offered at University of Phoenix, visit the UOPX website opens in new window.